Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Stueckelberg mechanism in linearised massive gravity theory

 This is nothing but the linearisation of the effect of a conformal transformation on the Einstein-Hilbert action.
 Setting $\pi = \frac{2}{D - 2}\phi$, the action (\ref{S.10}) reduces to:

 where $T$ is the trace of the energy-momentum tensor.
 As a result, it is now easy to see that the gauge transformations now look like

-It is easy to see that in $D = 4$, the above action has five DoF ---- two DoF carried by the canonical massless graviton, two DoF carried by the canonical massless vector, and one DoF carried by the canonical massless scalar.
-To confirm or infirm that these extra DoF do not introduce ghost degrees of freedom causing instabilities, we return to the action \eqref{S.6}.
+It is easy to see that in $D = 4$, the above action has five DoF ---- two DoF carried by the canonical massless spin-2 field, two DoF carried by the canonical massless vector, and one DoF carried by the canonical massless scalar.
+To confirm or infirm that these extra DoF do not introduce ghost DoF causing instabilities, we return to the action \eqref{S.6}.

 Fifth step is to apply the transformation $h_{\mu\nu} = h_{\mu\nu}' + \frac{2}{D - 2}\phi\eta_{\mu\nu}$ in the action \eqref{S.6}.
 Using the conservation of energy-momentum ($\partial_{\mu} T^{\mu\nu} = 0$), we get: